 Getting involved in Ecommerce brings a whole host of benefits.
 However, it also brings a whole host of problems for any online seller to have to overcome.

-From perfecting your products to finding the right type of person to sell them to, it can be a challenging and drawn out process.
+From perfecting your products to finding the right type of person to sell them to, it can be a challenging and drawn-out process.

 Once you have come up with your vision of what you want to sell, you need to decide who you want to sell it to.
 By identifying what type of person would benefit most from purchasing your product, you are taking the first step in finding your perfect target market.
 Creating a buyer persona will narrow down the specific demographics that your product is most suited to.
 However, people don't buy online like they use to.

 Your site/store may be easily found online, but it's what the users do once they're on your site that counts.
-You need them not just view all of your content but actually convert and buy your product.
+You need them not just to view all of your content but actually convert and buy your product.
 Conversion is the art of turning visitors into customers.
-You may have offers exclusive to your store or have enriched content that convinces them your product is for them.
+You may have offered exclusive to your store or have enriched content that convinces them your product is for them.
 Whatever strategy you come up with, make sure it's not just instantly convincing but also stays in their mind for a while after viewing it.
 This may encourage them to spread the word to friends/family, boosting your business.

 Finding new customers is far more costly and difficult than keeping previous ones.
 You can avoid this by building up a loyal customer base, who are likely to be interested in any product update you may have.
 Remarketing techniques such as email lists and offers exclusive to previous customers are all techniques to keep the interest of your target market.
-You can also use techniques like Facebook pixel and google's remarketing system to make finding previous customers to retarget easier.
-This will allow you to retarget users who have been on your site/facebook page when they go onto other similar ones.
+You can also use techniques like Facebook pixel and Google's remarketing system to make finding previous customers to retarget easier.
+This will allow you to retarget users who have been on your site/Facebook page when they go onto other similar ones.
 However, don't go overboard with the remarketing or you may put off your customers.